ramyardan/keyslogger/README.md

 # Keyslogger - Keylogging Proof of Concept for Security Research

+**Developed By Ramyar Daneshgar**

 Keyslogger is a proof of concept developed to demonstrate secure keylogging techniques using Python.
 This project highlights skills in encryption, GUI development, and real-time data processing.
 The tool logs keystrokes and stores them in an encrypted format, providing a controlled way to explore keylogging as a security research tool.